-When you register a domain name for use with a hosting account - either with us or elsewhere - or switch to our hosting services, your domain name needs to be "pointed" to your hosting account.
-This is known as delegation and is simple to do.
+When you register a domain name for use with a hosting account - either with us or elsewhere - or switch to our hosting services, your domain name needs to be "pointed" to that account.
+This is known as delegation and is quite simple to do.

 You'll need to familiarise yourself with some hosting jargon so you know what you need to ask your new web host for in relation to delegation - the terms are "dns server" or "nameserver"; also referred to as name server.

 In the world of web hosting, these terms mean the same thing.

 Essentially, a name server is a little like a telephone book; translating a domain name into a set of numbers.
 The translated numbers point to the hosting service.
 The hosting service looks at the domain name the request is for and returns the right files or pages from the right account to the person requesting them - such as someone visiting your web site.

 Each domain name needs to have 2 name servers listed, a primary and a secondary in case the primary nameserver isn't functioning.

 The first thing you need to do is ask your new web host the nameserver details that will apply to your account, which will look something like this:

-The reason for there being two nameservers is if one fails, the other one can resolve requests; or it can also be used for load balancing if traffic is particularly heavy.
+As mentioned, the reason for there being two nameservers is if one fails, the other one can resolve requests.
+However, it can also be used for load balancing if traffic is particularly heavy.

 Armed with the nameserver details, then: